 904.13 Commercial cooking systems.
 The automatic fire-extinguishing system for commercial cooking systems shall be of a type recognized for protection of commercial cooking equipment and exhaust systems of Certified on 3/27/2024 WAC 51-54A-0904 Page 1 the type and arrangement protected.
 Preengineered automatic dry- and wet-chemical extinguishing systems shall be tested in accordance with UL 300 and listed and labeled for the intended application.
 Other types of automatic fire-extinguishing systems shall be listed and labeled for specific use as protection for commercial cooking operations.
 The system shall be installed in accordance with this code, NFPA 96, its listing and the manufacturer's installation instructions.
 Additional protection is not required for ductwork beyond 75 feet (22,860 mm) when hood suppression system complies with UL 300.
 Signage shall be provided on the exhaust hood or system cabinet, indicating the type and arrangement of cooking appliances protected by the automatic fire-extinguishing system.
-Signage shall indicate appliances from left to right, be durable, and the size, color, and lettering shall be installed in accordance with the referenced standard indicated, as follows:
+Signage shall indicate appliances from left to right, be durable, and the size, color, and lettering shall be approved.
+Automatic fire-extinguishing systems of the following types shall be installed in accordance with the referenced standard indicated, as follows: